How to Train Your MAML to Excel in Few-Shot Classification: Additional Explanations of Our Studied Methods

 Since the permutation affects the meta-training phase as well, we can interpret the meta-training phase as follows.
 Ever time we sample a few-shot task $\sT = (\sS, \sQ)$, we also sample a permutation $\pi: [N]\mapsto[N]$ to re-label the classes.
 (We note that, this is implicitly done when few-shot tasks are sampled.)
 We then take $\sT_\pi = (\sS_\pi, \sQ_\pi)$ to optimize $\vtheta$ in the inner loop.
 That is, in meta-training, the objective function in \autoref{eq:maml_obj} can indeed be re-written as

 where $p(\pi)$ is a uniform distribution over all possible permutations. \autoref{suppl_eq:maml_obj} can be equivalently re-written as

 where $\vtheta_\pi$ means that the initialization of the linear classifiers $\{\vw_c\}_{c=1}^N$ are permuted; $\vtheta'_\pi$ is the corresponding updated model.
-This additional \emph{sampling process} of $\pi$ is reminiscent of dropout~\cite{srivastava2014dropout}, which randomly masks out a neural network's neurons or edges to prevent an over-parameterized neural network from over-fitting.
+This additional \emph{sampling process} of $\pi$ is reminiscent of dropout~\citep{srivastava2014dropout}, which randomly masks out a neural network's neurons or edges to prevent an over-parameterized neural network from over-fitting.
 During testing, dropout takes expectation over the masks.
-We also investigate a similar idea, by taking expectation (\ie, average) over the permutations on the linear classifiers, which results in a new initialization during the meta-testing phase: $\vw_c\leftarrow\frac{1}{N}\sum_{c=1}^{N} \vw_c$.
+We also investigate a similar idea during meta-testing, by taking expectation (\ie, average) on the learned initiation of the linear classifiers over different permutations.
+This results in a new initialization during the meta-testing phase: $\vw_c\leftarrow\frac{1}{N}\sum_{c'=1}^{N} \vw_{c'}$.

-According to \autoref{tab:mini} and \autoref{tab:tiered}, we see that vanilla MAML outperforms MAML-FO and MAML-PM, both of which tend to pick a fixed permutation for each task during meta-training.
-This suggests that randomized permutations in meta-training are beneficial for vanilla MAML.